 HPB 503: Whole Building Modelling and Simulation

-This course explores modelling energy in a high-performance building, taking into account indoor space requirements; heat and mass transfer through building envelopes; climate; and fenestration, daylighting and solar energy.
+This course explores modelling energy in a high-performance building, taking into account indoor space requirements, heat and mass transfer through building envelopes, climate as well as fenestration, daylighting and solar energy.
 The course covers major energy models in a context of low and net zero building design.

 Students will analyze the performance and design data of an existing building and propose design changes to improve performance, considering the real priorities of the client, a building owner or operator.